bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

    as its own.
 A closure has access to variables in three scope chains: its own scope, the outer function's scope, and the global scope.
 4. Describe the four rules of the `this` keyword.
+   1. In the global scope, `this` will always refer to the window or console object.
+   2. When a function is called by a preceding dot, the object before that dot is `this`.
+   3.